zephyrtronium/xirho/encoding/flame/README.md

 ## Adding variations

 The decoder ignores any xform attributes it doesn't recognize.
 To teach it to understand more variation types, create a Parser function and add it to the Funcs map.
+If it has variables, add them to the KnownAttrs map.